 For most of these solutions, you’ll want to work sequentially, cleaning with one method and then the next.
 Combining different cleaning solutions can have mixed results.
 Some chemical and enzyme-based cleaners can be dangerous when mixed with household cleaners.
 Mixing baking soda and vinegar isn’t dangerous, but the acid and base in the solution will cancel each other out, making them less effective.

-We hope these methods will help you get rid of tough stains on your hardwood floors.
-However, you choose to deal with a stain, expect it to take some time and work to get the stain scrubbed out.
-But the end result is worth it—a home that’s free of smells and unsightly stains, with a beautiful hardwood floor that you can be proud of.
+We hope these methods will help you remove tough stains on your hardwood floors.
+However you choose to deal with a stain, expect it to take some time and work to get the stain scrubbed out.
+But the result is worth it—a home that’s free of smells and unsightly stains, with a beautiful hardwood floor that you can be proud of.